 Our color choice was really just a simple branding idea.
 We wanted a name that would be simple and memorable, one that would get us noticed among a clutter of painfully generic names.
 Green happened to be the color of money, so that was good.
 But the idea that it might appeal to environmentally-minded folks was almost an afterthought.

 When we opened our doors, our name perhaps seemed odd.
 Today it doesn’t.
 What happened?
 Icebergs melted.
-Climate change was finally recognized by the scientific community and folks on the street.
+The scientific community and folks on the street, alike, finally recognized that climate change was a fact.
 And the green movement shifted from the fringe to the mainstream.

-And, at Green Bank, something else changed.
+At Green Bank, something else changed.
 Finally, we got it.
 Not because environmentalism became popular, but because, it became real to us.
-While the scientists continue to argue whether climate change is primarily a by-product of human activity or not, it became clear to us that tailpipe and smokestack clouds are bad and resources of every sort are finite.
+While the scientists continued to argue whether climate change was primarily a by-product of human activity, it became clear to us that tailpipe and smokestack clouds are bad and resources of every sort are finite.